 We are in regular contact with the Audrain County Health Department and following contact with the CDC to stay informed regarding the latest developments.

 The MMA campus is currently closed to visitors and vendors who are not essential to campus operations.
 Please call ahead if you have any questions regarding a visit to MMA.

 All vendors to campus with essential business are directed to check in at Stribling Hall during normal business hours or to B Barracks after hours.
 If anyone has a temperature or symptoms of respiratory illness, he or she will not be allowed on campus.

 The virus is believed to spread mainly from person-to-person contact — by inhaling or touching infected droplets — usually through a cough or sneeze — from an infected person.

 Based on current information, the following symptoms may appear from 2 to 14 days after exposure: fever, cough and shortness of breath.

-Cadets — If you experience any of these symptoms, please tell a residential faculty officer, faculty or staff member immediately for care and evaluation.
+Cadets — If you experience any of these symptoms, please tell a company leadership advisors, faculty or staff member immediately for care and evaluation.